 ● Return to Duty Panel shall conduct a return to duty hearing (not open to the public) within five business days of the incident, in which it reviews preliminary investigative findings by IA criminal investigators and votes on whether to recommend that involved officer(s) should be allowed to return to regular duty.

-● Chief of Police shall determine, after consulting with the Return to Duty Panel, whether the involved officer(s) should be returned to regular field assignment and then forward written decision (not available to public) to Police Commission and OCC.
+● Chief of Police shall determine, after consulting with the Return to Duty Panel, whether the involved officer(s) should be returned to regular field assignment and then forward written decision (not available to public) to Police Commission and DPA.

 ● Police Commission shall meet in closed session with the Chief of Police to review the Chief of Police’s findings and decision regarding whether to allow involved officers to return to regular duty.

 ● IAD shall schedule interview of involved officer(s) and witness officers, obtain information from Homicide Detail and other evidence processing personnel, and participate in return to duty hearing for involved officer(s).